elisagemart/fluxmarine-dashboard/README.md

 To install the required dependencies, run `npm install`.

-To start the app, run `npm run build`.
+To start the app, run `npm start`.